5 Most Important Things to Know About Pipe Chocks

 LinkedIn

-Pipe are inherently dangerous and difficult to handle, ship, and store.
-They are heavy and fully capable of causing severe injury or death.
 Pipe and other oil country tubular goods are also expensive and need protection.
-Purchasing chocks from an ISO certified vendor ensures the pipe chocks were produced in strict accordance to rigorous quality standards.
-There are 5 important things to know about pipe chocks.
+Purchasing pipe chocks from an ISO-certified vendor ensures they were produced in strict accordance with rigorous quality standards.
+There are five important things to know about pipe chocks.

 Safety